Net, trawl and sledge system capability

-The RRS Sir David Attenborough will be equipped with a range of nets, trawls and sledges to sample ecosystems in both the water column and on the seafloor.
+BAS own a number of bespoke, custom-built nets, trawls and sledges to sample ecosystems in the water column and on the seafloor.

 The Agassiz trawl is a device for collecting seafloor samples.
 Because it has no electronic or pressure-sensitive components and is very stable and robust, it can be deployed at depths up to several thousand metres.
 The Agassiz trawl consists of a metal frame that pulls a long net which collects samples of organisms living on or just above the seafloor.